 The first big feature to be released after the 3.0.0 release is the release of Accelerated Domains Image Resizing support.
 This feature enables you to resize all your images at the Accelerated Domains edge on the fly and deliver the right image size to the right browser size.
 This will reduce the number of unused bytes sent to the browser and relief the browser of a lot of work when it comes to downscaling images on smaller viewports.
 All good things for performance, especially for performance on small-screen devices.

 Preloading static assets at the Accelerated Domains edge

 In the Accelerated Domains network, we have the capability of preloading a set of assets and pages.
 That means pushing the assets to the edge before the browser requests them.
 Resulting in faster delivery of assets once the browser requests them and, in many cases, faster loading of the next page view.

 This is a feature we will start experimenting with in the coming versions of the Servebolt Optimizer plugin for WordPress, and we expect to see a steady performance increase, especially for sites with globally distributed traffic or sites with low traffic both globally and locally.

 WP Rocket compatibility vetted by WP Rocket

-At Servebolt we have a dedicated focus on WooCommerce this year, and this will also be visible in the plugin.
-Our R&D department is researching and experimenting with multiple new features which will increase the performance of WooCommerce stores drastically, make it possible to scale WooCommerce more efficiently.
+At Servebolt, we have a dedicated focus on WooCommerce this year, and this will also be visible in the plugin.
+Our R&D department is researching and experimenting with multiple new features which will increase the performance of WooCommerce stores drastically and make it possible to scale WooCommerce more efficiently.
 This includes both features for WooCommerce stores running Accelerated Domains, as well as improvements for those that haven’t onboarded Accelerated Domains yet.

-As always, we highly recommend you testing this update thoroughly before deploying it to your production site and always back up your database before doing so.
-If you have any questions about this update, please reach out to our Support Team and we’ll be happy to help you.
+As always, we highly recommend you test this update thoroughly before deploying it to your production site and always back up your database before doing so.
+If you have any questions about this update, please reach out to our Support Team, and we’ll be happy to help you.